 Students have access to the materials testing lab, wood shop, and digital fabrication facilities in the Architecture Complex.
-These facilities offer hand and power tool use, CNC milling, 3-D printing, and laser-cutting machines.
+These facilities offer hand and power tool use, CNC milling, 3-D printing, laser-cutting and Robotic Arm machine.
 Students are required to take and pass the Shop Safety Course and the Digital Fabrication Orientation before using the equipment.